Frequently asked questions about working at Council

-You can search for jobs by selecting your preferred Council division, location, industry, or work arrangements (casual, part-time etc.).
+You can search for jobs by selecting your preferred Council division, location, industry, or contract type (casual, part-time etc.).
 If you want to browse through all the current job vacancies in Brisbane City Council, leave the search criteria blank.

 How do I apply for a job?

 To apply, it's simply a matter of finding a suitable job and following the link.
 This will open the application form for you to complete and submit online.
 For help writing your application and for information about the recruitment process, go to Application tips.

 If you're unable to finish the application, you can save it and complete it later.

 I have a disability that requires an adjustment to the recruitment process.
 Can Council accommodate my needs?

 Council has an award winning reasonable adjustment policy and we will endeavour to provide all necessary support to ensure that people with disabilities are not disadvantaged in the recruitment process.

 If you require an adjustment to the recruitment process, identify yourself as a person with a disability in your application and indicate what type of reasonable adjustment you require.
 Alternately you can contact the recruitment officer responsible for the position for which you are applying and specify your requirements.

 Council has a zero tolerance to any negative behaviour of a discriminatory or harassing nature and takes these matters very seriously.
 Council will not tolerate any unwelcome behaviour of a sexual, discriminatory or offensive nature towards any individual or group of employees, regardless of their gender, age, cultural or linguistic background, sexual orientation or other attributes.

 Council works hard to ensure that the workforce is made up of a true representation of the diverse population of Brisbane residents and we value cultural and physical diversity.